 The above begs the question, is the common claim that one should take a low dose of aspirin a day correct?

 The answer to that is a little complicated.
-Basically, for people 50 – 70 years old who are at risk of cardiovascular disease, but have no history of bleeding problems, the benefits are generally thought to outweigh the risks.
-While people who are low risk, who have a history of bleeding problems, or who are under 50 may have more to risk in terms of bleeding than they have to gain in terms of protecting against cardiac events.
+Basically, for people 50 – 70 years old who are at risk of cardiovascular disease but have no history of bleeding problems, the benefits are generally thought to outweigh the risks.
+While people who are low risk, who have a history of bleeding problems, or who are under 50 may have more risk in terms of bleeding than they have to gain in terms of protecting against cardiac events.

 FACT: According to WebMD, “Newer evidence indicates that aspirin can also reduce the risk of cancer of the colon, esophagus, stomach, rectum, and prostate.
 And most recently, the humble aspirin has offered the tantalizing possibility that it may help protect against Alzheimer’s disease.”